MOIRA respects the privacy and confidentiality of all clients and their families/carers. MOIRA will endeavour to ensure that all individuals enjoy:

-- why we are collecting your personal information;
+- know why we are collecting your personal information;

-- to see the information we hold about you;
+- see the information we hold about them;

-- if your personal information will be disclosed overseas; and
+- know if their personal information will be disclosed overseas; and

-- to correct this information if it is wrong.
+- correct this information if it is wrong.

 What information will we collect?

-MOIRA may also collect sensitive information, which includes health information, criminal records (from prospective employees and directors only) and an individual's race and religion.
+MOIRA may also collect sensitive information, which includes health information, criminal records (from prospective team members, volunteers or directors only) and an individual's race and religion.